 However, if the trust was set up by their parents, the parental settlement anti-avoidance rules will apply.
 This means that any chargeable gain over £100 is assessed on the parents whilst the beneficiary is under 18 and not married.

-If the chargeable gain arises under a UK investment bond, the beneficiary or parent is treated as having paid income tax at 20% on the gain, which cannot be reclaimed if the individual is a non-taxpayer.
+If the chargeable gain arises under an onshore investment bond, the beneficiary or parent is treated as having paid income tax at 20% on the gain, which cannot be reclaimed if the individual is a non-taxpayer.

 Discretionary and interest in possession trusts